ricky-wang2023/SearchAuto/README.md

 - Sufficient disk space for index database (~2GB for AI models)
 - Read access to target directories
 - Internet connection for initial AI model download
+- Microsoft Word (optional, for DOC to DOCX conversion)
+- LibreOffice (optional, for better DOC to DOCX conversion)

 ## 🛠️ Installation